 Looking to give your home a fresh and revitalised look without breaking the bank?
 You don’t have to splurge on new furniture and fittings to get the glow-up effect – a fresh lick of paint can help to update any room.

-We spoke to painting expert Kevin Coghlan, an independent consultant and previous Managing Director of award-winning paint and painting tool supplier MRCB, about how you can easily achieve a professional finish when decorating your home DIY-style.
+We gathered 8 top painting tips from the expert Kevin Coghlan, an independent consultant and previous Managing Director of award-winning paint and painting tool supplier MRCB.
+He shared with us simple ways to easily achieve a professional finish when decorating your home DIY-style.

-Kevin says: Invest in good quality rollers and brushes.
+IIt’s a great idea to plan so you have the necessary bits and bobs to do the job effectively.
+Kevin’s professional painting tip: Invest in good quality rollers and brushes.
 Spending a few extra euro is worth it and you’ll be sure to notice the difference!
-More paint will be picked up by the brush and roller so you won’t need to re-dip as often, and the paint will be dispersed more evenly – resulting in a flawless and more professional looking finish.
+More paint will be picked up by the brush and roller so you won’t need to re-dip as often, and the paint will be dispersed more evenly – resulting in a flawless and more professional looking finish

 Have you ever painted a room in your home, only for the colour to look different 24 hours later?
 What was originally a springtime duck egg suddenly appears to be turquoise.